 Rear-seat passengers will find a decent amount of leg room with nicely shaped front seatbacks that allow for plenty of foot space.
 Head and leg room measurements don't put the Fusion at the top of its class, but the back seat feels roomier than the numbers suggest.

-The Fusion has a good-size trunk with a flat floor and low lift over.
+The Fusion has a good-size trunk with a flat floor and low lift-over height, making it easier to load groceries, luggage or cargo.
+All Fusion models include a 60/40 split rear seatback, which allows for a generous amount of pass-through space.
 The scissor-type hinges avoid the annoyance of luggage being crushed by gooseneck hinges.
-All Fusion models include a 60/40 split rear seatback, which allows for a generous amount of pass-through space.

-On the road, the Ford Fusion feels bigger than it looks, but it handled curvy mountain roads above Hollywood with ease.
-The rack-and-pinion steering was precise with just the right amount of weight to make the driver feel connected to the road without being twitchy.
+We've found it handles well, something we've gleaned on curvy mountain roads above Hollywood and on a wet handling course in Dearborn.
+The rack-and-pinion steering is precise with just the right amount of weight to make the driver feel connected to the road without being twitchy.
+The Fusion feels bigger and heavier than it looks, but it also offers excellent stability.

-The 221-horsepower V6 engine provides enough power, although the Fusion will not likely be mistaken for a sports sedan.
-According to Ford's own tests the Fusion can accelerate from 0 to 60 mph in 8 seconds, a reasonable performance though not as quick as the V6 versions of the Honda Accord and Toyota Camry.
+The 221-hp V6 engine provides enough power, although the Fusion will not likely be mistaken for a sports sedan.
+The Fusion can accelerate from 0 to 60 mph in about 8 seconds, a reasonable performance though not as quick as the V6 versions of the Honda Accord and Toyota Camry.

 The six-speed automatic transmission is very smooth.
 Shift into Drive and it works well.
-However, drivers who want more control won't find it here.
+It's one of the few six-speed automatics in this class.
+However, it does not offer a semi-manual shifter.
 Shifting from D to L only locks out fifth and sixth gears.
+(We wonder how many people actually use semi-manual shifters so this may not be an issue for you.)
 Also, there's no indicator showing the driver what gear it's in at any given moment and around town it's difficult to tell by feel.
+(Again, you may not care.)

 The Fusion V6 manages 29 mpg on the highway, according to the EPA.
 That's quite respectable for a V6 and the four-cylinder model with the five-speed manual betters this figure by a couple of miles per gallon.

-We have not yet had the opportunity to try a Fusion with a four-cylinder engine.
+We have not had an opportunity to try a Fusion with the four-cylinder engine.
 Considering the improved performance, smoother six-speed automatic transmission and almost identical fuel consumption, the V6 model is probably the best value for most buyers.
-Because of this, Ford expects more than half of Fusion buyers will opt for the V6 models.

 Build and price your dream Ford Fusion in just a few easy steps.